Green Mountain Psychology offers guidance as to which type of evaluation is most appropriate.

 We offer evaluations for educational, psychological, medically necessary, and forensic purposes.

 All evaluations include the opportunity to meet with the psychologist after the report is completed to ask questions and discuss the report.

 Neuropsychological evaluations offer the most information about brain functioning and behavior.
 Neuropsychological evaluations are frequently requested when an individual has a history of concussion or traumatic brain injury, epilepsy, brain tumor, cancer treatment, and/or neuropsychological or neuro-developmental differences.

-Thorough evaluation is necessary for understanding what is the root cause of an individual’s struggles, and knowing this gives professionals the ability to recommend the best interventions and treatment options.
+Thorough evaluation is necessary for understanding what is the root cause of an individual’s struggles, and knowing this gives professionals the ability to recommend the most appropriate interventions and treatment options.

-Beth administers comprehensive evaluations to clarify the presence or absence of ADHD, Anxiety, Depression, Mood Disorders, Learning Disorders, Substance Dependence, Personality Disorders, Trauma, and TBI, among others.
+Evaluations include assessment of ADHD, Anxiety, Depression, Mood Disorders, Learning Disorders, Substance Dependence, Personality Disorders, Trauma, and other mental health problems.

-Beth Taylor works regularly for the Social Security Administration, Office of Disability Determination conducting psychological evaluations with claimants.
+Evaluation of claimants for the Social Security Administration, Office of Disability Determination.